 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-Oh lord who (while being destroyed during praLayam (annihilation)) placed all worlds in your stomach and protected them! you mixed seamlessly inside my AthmA (which is to be rejected due to its fallen nature) and did huge good favour; as a return for such favour, I submitted my self unto you which cannot be revoked; on analysing deeper, you are my soul (AthmA‘s AthmA), neither the actions of the AthmA (that is submitted) and nor the actions of the AthmA that is submitting are under my control; (really) you (who) created (the existence of this AthmA which has the ability to give, act etc) have subsequently accepted this AthmA.
+Oh lord who placed all worlds (while being destroyed during praLayam (annihilation)) in your stomach and protected them!
+You mixed seamlessly inside my AthmA (which is to be rejected due to its fallen nature) and did huge good favour; as a return for such favour, I submitted my self unto you which cannot be revoked; on analysing deeper, you are my soul (AthmA‘s AthmA), neither the actions of the AthmA (that is submitted) and nor the doership of the AthmA that is submitting is under my control; (really) you (who) created (the existence of this AthmA which has the ability to give, act etc) have subsequently accepted this AthmA.

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam